Getting Started - Faculty and Appointed Personnel

 - If you are going to be teaching, you will need to be familiar with the contents of the Math Department Instructor Resource Handbook, which covers departmental and university policies and procedures relating to teaching at the UA.

-Things to do once you arrive on campus:
+Things to do once you arrive:

 - If you are benefits eligible you must complete your benefits enrollment within 31 days of your hire/start date.
 Your benefits will take effect the first day of the pay period following your successfully completed enrollment.